streamzip - create a zip file from stdin

 Create a Zip64-compliant zip container.
 Use this option if the input is greater than 4Gig.
 Default is disabled.

-Write zip container to the filename F
+Write zip container to the filename F. Use the

-option to force the creation of a streamed zip
+Stream option to force the creation of a streamed zip

 file.